top of page

 Key characteristics of mindfulness include:

 • Present Moment Awareness: Mindfulness involves focusing on the present moment, recognizing that the past is already gone and the future is yet to come.
-By being fully present, individuals can better appreciate their experiences and reduce the tendency to ruminate about the past or worry about the future.
+By being fully present, individuals can better appreciate their everyday life experiences and reduce the tendency to ruminate about the past or worry about the future.

-• Shifting Attention: While being mindful, or being “flexibly aware”, our minds may pull us away from what we are noticing in the present.
+• Shifting Attention: While being mindful or being “flexibly aware,” our minds may pull us away from what we are noticing in the present.
 Flexible awareness allows individuals to shift their attention intentionally and skillfully.
 This means choosing where to direct their focus and learning to gently redirect their attention when the mind wanders.

 bottom of page